Val Du Charron Wine and Leisure Estate- Burgeoning, Bucolic, Historic

 Well, that’s not quite correct.
 Wellington is increasingly well known for its wine walks, with Val Du Charron the endpoint.
 Local guides, well versed in the history and culture of the area, take groups through indigenous fynbos, vineyards, fruit orchards and olive groves over three or four days.
 If you love the outdoors, wine-tasting and walking and scenic walking/hiking trails; this is an ideal walking holiday for you- and you won’t be roughing it.
 You stay at really nice spots while your purchases are ferried in a support vehicle, meet the wine-makers (and their wines), the local characters of the valley and hear their interesting stories.

-A unique, fun approach to wine
+A unique, fun approach

 Speaking of characters and interesting stories…. possibly the best part of a visit is how one experiences Val Du Charron wines.
 Winemaking is a serious, competitive business and tasting often a formal affair.
 Not here.
 I was soon the blushing butt of a theatrical joke- though the cleavage wasn’t half bad and belonged to the Black Countess herself.